A shaving razor has one purpose: to remove hair from your face/body.

-It may be cheaper in the long run to invest in a straight blade or safety razor, but they can be difficult and inconvenient to maintain if you don’t want to put in the work.
+It may be cheaper, in the long run, to invest in a straight blade or safety razor, but they can be difficult and inconvenient to maintain if you don’t want to put in the work.

 If you’re careful to maintain your disposables, they’ll last you long enough to compete with other forms of shaving.

-While quality tends to go down with price, the inverse isn’t necessarily true – sometimes spending a little extra doesn’t necessarily give you a better shave.
+While quality tends to go down with the price, the inverse isn’t necessarily true – sometimes spending a little extra doesn’t necessarily give you a better shave.

-After you’ve determined what kind of blade you want, you should always consider how many razors come in a pack and do a little math to figure out the cost per piece.
+After you’ve determined what kind of blade you want, you should always consider how many disposable razors come in a pack and do a little math to figure out the cost per piece.

 Types – Single vs Multi-blade